peerau/discourse-plugins/README.md

 ## Daerie Eve SDE
 A small plugin allowing basic SDE and ESI information regarding an item to be displayed in a modal box using Markdown link notation `[Item Name](#evesde)`

+## Daerie Eve Info
+A small plugin allowing ESI information regarding an entity (character,corporation or alliance) to be displayed in a modal box using Markdown link notation `[Entity Name](#eveinfo)`

 # Where they are used
  - [Clan Daerie](https://forums.clandaerie.com)